Saptak-2001/OIBSIP_Level-2_Task-3/README.md

-# OIBSIP_Level-2_Task-3
+# A TO-DO APP

-This repository contains the completed third task for Level-2 which is a basic To-Do app that enables a user to add daily tasks.
+This repository contains building a basic To-Do app that enables a user to add daily tasks.

 ## Description